rohanverma2711/xerocode/README.md

 ## Getting Started with Xerocode Home Page.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build for Exocode Technologies Pvt Ltd.

 ## Available Scripts